UX Research

 Methodology

-We conducted moderated in-person usability tests at real transit locations (near metro/bus stops) to capture authentic usage behavior.
+I conducted moderated, in-person usability testing in real transit environments (near metro and bus stops) to capture authentic, time-sensitive usage behavior.

 Data Collected: